 The ends of the post-World War booms provides 'types' for the end of the post-Cold War boom.

-Australian house prices to crash at least 50%.
+Sydney and Melbourne house prices to crash at least 50%.
 Here's why.

 "The land mania of the 1880s took two main forms.
 The first was based on a plethora of building societies, whose optimistic officials believed that every family in the colony could simultaneously build their own house, keep up the payments through good times and bad, and support an army of investors who were being paid high rates of interest for the use of their money.
 The second form of mania was the deeply-held belief that it was impossible to lose money by 'investing' in land - a belief which persists to the present day" (Michael Cannon, The Land Boomers, (Melbourne: Lloyd O'Neil, 1986), p.18).